Student Records

 The University can best function and accomplish its objectives in an atmosphere of high ethical standards.
 All students are expected and encouraged to contribute to such an atmosphere in every way possible, especially by observing all accepted principles of academic honesty.
 It is recognized, however, that a large university will include a few students who do not understand, appreciate, or practice these principles.
 Consequently, alleged cases of academic dishonesty involving UTSA students will inevitably occur.

-Academic or scholastic dishonesty includes, but is not limited to, cheating, plagiarism, collusion, the submission for credit of any work or materials that are attributable in whole or in part to another person, taking an examination for another person, any act designed to give unfair advantage to a student or the attempt to commit such acts.
+Academic or scholastic dishonesty includes but is not limited to, cheating, plagiarism, collusion, the submission for credit of any work or materials that are attributable in whole or in part to another person, taking an examination for another person, any act designed to give an unfair advantage to a student or the attempt to commit such acts.
 Academic dishonesty is a violation of the Student Code of Conduct and is addressed in Appendix B, Sec.
 203 of the UTSA Student Policies.

 For more information on ethical standards and the Student Code of Conduct, refer to the UTSA Student Policies.